South Carolina SC Organizations SC Health Organization

 - Susan G. Komen

-This nationwide nonprofit hosts the annual Race for the Cure and also provides mammograms and breast health options and education.
+This nationwide nonprofit hosts the annual Race for the Cure, which raises funds and awareness for the fight against breast cancer, celebrates breast cancer survivorship, and honors those who have lost their battle with the disease.
+The organization also provides mammograms and breast health options and education.

 Susan G. Komen, Charlotte - serves York County